 Customers can choose from two engines – a base 2.3-liter 270-hp/310 lb-ft inline-four EcoBoost and an optional 2.7-liter EcoBoost V6 making 310 hp and 400 lb-ft of torque.

 Transmission choices include a seven-speed Getrag manual or a 10-speed automatic.
-The first one delivers crawl ratio which is similar to a Wrangler Rubicon, when paired with the optional automatic four-wheel-drive transfer case.
+The first one delivers a crawl ratio that is similar to a Wrangler Rubicon when paired with the optional automatic four-wheel-drive transfer case.

 Six trim levels (First Edition, Big Bend, Black Diamond, Outer Banks, Wildtrak, Badlands), and the Sasquatch off-road package will be on offer.

 This package brings offroad-specific features like mud-terrain tires, locking Spicer differentials, 17-inch wheels, high-clearance suspension and fender flares, Bilstein dampers, 3 inches of extra track width.

 Among the highlights, there is the high-performance off-road stability suspension (HOSS).
 The tire choices are 30-, 32-, 33-, 35-inch ones.

 The Ford Bronco’s ground clearance of 11.6 inches (for a 2-door) is even better than the Raptor’s.
 Its max fording depth of 33.5 inches also impresses.
 The vehicle has an independent front end.